Brick Court Chambers

 • Commercial M

-• Loreley Financing v Credit Suisse (appeared in a 9-week trial in the Commercial Court acting for the investor in a $100m claim arising out of the purchase of a CDO transaction linked to a portfolio of residential mortgage backed securities in 2007).
+• Loreley Financing v Credit Suisse [2023] EWHC 2759 (Comm).
+Appeared in a 9-week trial in the Commercial Court acting for the investor in a $100m claim arising out of the purchase of a CDO transaction linked to a portfolio of residential mortgage backed securities in 2007.
+This was one of The Lawyer’s Top 20 Cases of 2023.

-• An HKIAC arbitration involving allegations of professional negligence against a firm of solicitors in Hong Kong worth c.$50m.
+• HKIAC Arbitration.
+Appeared in a 1-week trial involving allegations of professional negligence against a firm of solicitors in Hong Kong worth c.$50m.

-• An arbitration involving allegations of breach of contract and infringements of EU law seeking damages worth c.£150 million, as a pupil with Helen Davies KC and Gerard Rothschild.
+• LCIA Arbitration.
+An arbitration involving allegations of breach of contract and infringements of EU law seeking damages worth c.£150 million (as a pupil with Helen Davies KC and Gerard Rothschild).

-• Stockoe Partnership Solicitors v Grayson & others (claims alleging breach of confidence and unlawful conspiracy involving allegations of unlawful hacking of confidential information, as a pupil with Tim Lord KC, Gerard Rothschild and Frederick Wilmot-Smith).
+• Stokoe Partnership Solicitors v Grayson & others.
+Claims alleging breach of confidence and unlawful conspiracy involving allegations of unlawful hacking of confidential information (as a pupil with Tim Lord KC, Gerard Rothschild and Frederick Wilmot-Smith).

-• Stein Time Management Limited v British Gas Limited (unled in proceedings in the Chancery Division).
+• Stein Time Management Limited v British Gas Limited (unled in proceedings for breach of contract in the Chancery Division).

-• Mosaique Limited v East Sussex Healthcare NHS Trust (a claim and counterclaim alleging, respectively, breach of contract and unjust enrichment, arising out of the development of a cloud-based project management application).
+• Mosaique Limited v East Sussex Healthcare NHS Trust.
+Unled in a claim and counterclaim alleging, respectively, breach of contract and unjust enrichment, arising out of the development of a cloud-based project management application.

-• Drafting pleadings in relation to a prospective claim in the sports industry involving allegations of breach of confidence, unlawful means conspiracy and breach of fiduciary duty.
+• Drafting pleadings and advising in relation to a prospective claim in the sports industry involving allegations of breach of confidence, unlawful means conspiracy and breach of fiduciary duty.

 • Advised a construction company in liquidation in relation to claims worth c.£2.5m arising out of a major public infrastructure project.